The average company loses more than 20% of its productive power to organizational drag.

 That includes all the time teams spend digging for information, like last year’s conference attendee list, or coordinating internally on the status of designs, copy, budget approvals and other factors that affect a campaign or program’s success.

-This handbook will show you and your marketing team how you can use Slack to create a central hub to brainstorm campaign ideas, manage creative and iterate on results faster.
+This handbook will show you and your marketing team how you can use Slack as your digital HQ—a shared place to brainstorm campaign ideas, manage creative, and iterate on results faster.
 Work in channels, integrate apps and services you already use, and deploy various Slack features to surface information in a jiff so people can devote their time and energy to what matters most: bringing in customers and making them happy.

 1. Get access to information and internal experts companywide